The Traceplot Thickens: Developing All-Purpose Convergence Diagnostics for any Markov Chain Monte Carlo Algorithm: Working Examples

-To demonstrate the utility of the generalized diagnostics introduced in this paper, we simulated data from a mixture of three Gaussian densities, denoted $\mathcal{X}_D$, and used it to fit a DPMM.
-The true component means are $(-20, 20)$, $(0,0)$, and $(20, -20)$, variances are all $10*I_2$, and the mixing proportions are $(0.4, 0.3, 0.3)$.
-We fit a DPMM with a diagonal covariance structure, setting a normal prior on the mean parameters $\mu_k \sim N(\mu_0, \sigma^2)$ and an inverse gamma prior on the diagonal variance $\sigma^2 \sim IG(a,b)$.
+To demonstrate the utility of the proximity-map based diagnostics introduced in this paper, we simulated data from a mixture of three Gaussian densities, denoted $\mathcal{X}_D$, and used it to fit a DPMM.
+The true component means are $(-20, 20)$, $(0,0)$, and $(20, -20)$, variances are all $10\cdot I_2$, and the mixing proportions are $(0.4, 0.3, 0.3)$.
+We fit a DPMM with a diagonal covariance structure, setting a normal prior on the mean parameters $\mu_k \sim N(\mu_0, \sigma^2_0)$ and an inverse gamma prior on the diagonal variances $\sigma^2_k \sim IG(a,b)$.
 Using Algorithm 2 from Neal \cite{neal2000markov}, we learned parameters $\mu_1, \dots, \mu_K$, and $\sigma^2_1, \dots, \sigma^2_K$ for latent groups $k = 1, \dots, K$ (noting again that $K$ changes between iterations).
-We ran five chains with this MCMC sampler, denoted $\mathcal{M}_5$, for 12,000 iterations each including 2,000 burn-in iterations.
-Each chain was initialized at a different place, with either 1,2,3,4 or 5 latent components.
+We ran three chains with this MCMC sampler, for 5,000 iterations each.

-The generalized diagnostic tables and plots for sampling from this space are provided in Figures \ref{fig: DPMM1}-\ref{fig: DPMM2}, and Table \ref{tab: DPMM}.
-These generalized diagnostics use the Hamming distance on the co-association matrices from each MCMC iteration, and the Lanfear proximity-map.
-Figure \ref{fig: DPMM1} shows major differences between the chains during the burn-in period, the scale of which distorts the remaining iterations.
-In Figure \ref{fig: DPMM2}, we include only the iterations from after the burn-in, and note that the sampler appears to demonstrate some signs of lack of convergence between chains, although overall the chains appear to be moving in similar spaces.
-While the generalized ESS and PSRF look good, the DPMM in this instance does warrant some additional investigation to ensure that the occasional points when the MCMC chains appear trapped in different modes are not interfering with the overall inference.
+A typical approach to diagnosing convergence in a DPMM might begin with examining the traceplot for $K$, the number of non-empty latent groups at each iteration.
+Figure \ref{subfig: DPMMK} presents this traceplot.
+This plot shows that the algorithm is mixing relatively well across chains on the parameter $K$, jumping between two modes around $K = 4$ and $K = 10$, and still should be run for much longer to achieve full mixing.
+However, the parameter $K$ only represents a small fraction of the information given by the parameters learned at each iteration of the sampler, and additional investigation is warranted.
+Notably, the group assignments for each observation are much more informative than $K$, but more difficult to summarize and compare between consecutive MCMC iterations.
+Thus, we selected two proximity-maps to use for additional diagnostics, one focused on the clustering portion of the model, and the other focused on the density estimation.